A Photographer’s Guide to Light — What Is Light?

 an aluminium can is connected to a steel wire, that's connected to strips of aluminium foilan aluminium can is connected to a steel wire, that's connected to strips of aluminium foilan aluminium can is connected to a steel wire, that's connected to strips of aluminium foil

-an aluminium can is connected to a wire, that’s connected to strips of aluminium foil / David Bode
+an aluminium can is connected to a steel wire, that’s connected to strips of aluminium foil / David Bode

 Here, an aluminium can is connected to a steel wire, that’s connected to strips of aluminium foil.
 To charge up the with electrons, you can rub a plastic bag onto a PVC pipe, then if the pipe is touched to the strips of aluminium, the electrons will be transferred to the them and they’ll repel each other.